Tamika Scott: 2000–2016: Solo career

 In 1998, Scott began recording a gospel album.
 The album included collaborations with BeBe & CeCe Winans.
 When Xscape briefly reformed in 2000, Scott abandoned the project and the album remained shelved.
 In 2004, Scott pursued an acting career.
 In August 2004, she appeared as the character Milay Brown in Meet the Browns, an American stage play written and directed by Tyler Perry.

 In 2005, Scott reformed Xscape with original members Tameka Cottle and LaTocha Scott, along with new member Kiesha Miles.
-The group recorded an full album titled Unchained but the album was shelved after the release of a single "What's Up", which failed to chart and received minor radio airplay.
+The group recorded a full album titled Unchained but the album was shelved after the release of a single "What's Up", which failed to chart and received minor radio airplay.
 The group also did a few concert performances before disbanding by 2006.
 In 2007, Scott released a song titled Greatest Gift on the soundtrack of American romantic comedy-drama film Daddy's Little Girls.
 She also co-wrote and produced "Step Aside" by Yolanda Adams as well as "Struggle No More (The Main Event)" by Anthony Hamilton, which appeared on the same soundtrack.
 She released the titled-track for the soundtrack of comedy-drama film Why Did I Get Married?, released in October 2007.

 In 2009, Scott appeared a single titled "Pull On My Weave" by singer Phoenix the Fire Starter.
-In 2010, Scott released a single titled "Say Aah.
+In 2010, Scott released a single titled "Say Aah".
 In February 2013, LaTocha Scott and Tamika Scott performed as Xscape at the So So Def 20th Anniversary Concert.
 In 2015, the original members of Xscape appeared in an episode of music documentary Unsung.
 The episode chronicled the group's success as well as internal turmoil.

 2017–present: Reunion with Xscape and other projects

 On June 25, 2017, Xscape reunited and performed at BET Awards 2017, marking their first performance together in eighteen years.
 In November 2017, the group embarked on their headlining tour The Great Xscape Tour.
-In late 2017, Xscape premiered their own reality show titled Xscape: Still Kickin' It on Bravo network.
-The reality show was centered around the group resolving internal conflicts, preparation and rehearsals for their upcoming tour, and personal endeavors.
+In late 2017, Xscape premiered their own reality show, titled Xscape: Still Kickin' It, on Bravo network.
+The reality show was centered on the group resolving internal conflicts, preparation and rehearsals for their upcoming tour, and personal endeavors.
 The group downsized to a trio after fellow member Burruss departed and the remaining members began performing as Xscap3.
 In March 2018, Xscap3 released an extended play titled Here for It, which spawned two singles: "Wifed Up" and "Dream Killa".

 In December 2019, Scott released an extend play titled Family Affair, which featured the singles "Almost Over" and "Go Outside in the Rain".
 In 2021, Scott launched her brand of food seasonings titled Southern Fuse.
 On May 17, 2022, Scott officially released her cookbook "Table Set, Cooking with Tamika Scott".
 On April 21, 2023, Scott released a single titled "Tonight".